 Read more: Retired doctor gets back to her life: Spinal fusion recovery story

 Kenton D. Leatherman, M.D., pioneered new approaches to spine care after World War II.
 His commitment to bring the best and most innovative care to his patients provides the foundation for today’s practice.
 Our orthopedic and neurosurgical spine physicians combine proven treatments that have built our reputation for over 25 years with new developments at the leading edge of innovative care.

-Norton Leatherman Spine surgeons are recognized experts in the evaluation and treatment of lumbar spondylolisthesis, having published extensively on this important topic:
+Specialists at Norton Leatherman Spine surgeons are recognized experts in the evaluation and treatment of lumbar spondylolisthesis, having published extensively on this important topic:

 We’ll evaluate your case and give you a treatment plan customized for you.

-Some degree of spondylolisthesis is common in children and is most often treated with temporary activity restriction or bracing.
+Some degree of spondylolisthesis is common in children and most often is treated with temporary activity restriction or bracing.
 If surgery is required, Norton Leatherman Spine surgeons have the experience to know whether a limited procedure to repair the bony defect (pars repair) will be sufficient, or whether a more extensive correction of alignment is necessary.

 In older patients, the need for surgical treatment usually is related to associated spinal stenosis causing leg pain and difficultly walking.
 Recent studies have questioned the extent of surgery necessary to treat this problem effectively.
 Norton Leatherman Spine is one of the leading centers in a nationwide study designed to inform this decision.
 When fusion is necessary, Norton Leatherman Spine surgeons have long experience with innovative, minimally invasive techniques, such as midline lumbar interbody fusion (MidLIF), that provide high quality outcomes and can facilitate more rapid recovery.